exposit/katamoiran/_posts/2017-10-05-3forged-aps-one.md

 I copied and pasted the table on the website into a google sheet and sorted by number.

-So of the first ten a number turned out to just not be suitable for solo, obviously in my opinion.
+So of the first ten a number turned out to just not be that suitable for solo.

-15100 Children's Radio Hour was too dependent on multiple players; I couldn't find much of a conflict.
+<i>15100 Children's Radio Hour</i> was too dependent on multiple players, and I couldn't find much of a conflict.

-15101 GHO5T has a pure token economy.
+<i>15101 GHO5T</i> has a pure token economy and conflict depends on one player actively playing against another.

-15103 VHS Fury was just too party conflict dependent to work for solo.
+<i>15103 VHS Fury</i> was just too party conflict dependent to work for solo.

-15106 Salt Crown was more of a scenario than a game; there just didn't seem to be much incentive there.
+<i>15106 Salt Crown</i> was more of a scenario than a game; there just didn't seem to be much incentive to play there for me.
+This was my second to last read of the night so I was probably fatigued.

-15107 Platonic Mastery had an interesting "Last Airbender" mechanic but I wasn't excited by the framing.
+<i>15107 Platonic Mastery</i> had some interesting "Last Airbender" mechanics but I wasn't excited by the framing.

-I at least attempted the rest!

-1510 Damned	was interesting, but ultimately too lethal for me.
-Plus the central conceit was kind of demotivating.
+Here are the ones I actually played, at least through character generation.
+Actual plays follow.

+<i>1510 Damned</i>	was interesting, but ultimately too harsh for me, both in the central conceit and the mechanics.
+The author kind of skirted around this point, but a single bad roll (as in "I roll two dice and don't get at least one 5+ when my opponent does") can leave your character at the mercy of the GM.
+This could be fine.
+Or it could be very, very bad.

+This is one I'd like to revisit with substantial flavor tweaks; there's real potential there to recreate the "motley band of heroes trudging across a dangerous landscape" fantasy novels of my childhood.

-15102 The End	is the game I played the longest.
-It had some very nice elements, but ultimately it's a Star Trek game with a grimdark coat of paint and I think it would be better as a Star Trek game.
-With some solo tweaking I bet it'd be great for a Farscape like thing.
+<i>15102 The End</i> is the game I played the most.
+It had some very nice elements, but ultimately it's a Star Trek game with a grimdark coat of paint and I think it would be better as a straight Star Trek game.
+There's a really interesting crew mechanic and I like the tiers of resolution but switching between the different tiers feels artificial outside the Star Trek context.

+With some solo tweaking I bet it'd be great for a Farscape-like thing -- that's the direction I was bending with it.
+Definitely deserves a revisit.

-15104 State Cinema had some great ideas, but ultimately the story frame was just too depressing and yet silly -- absurd -- together.
+<i>15104 State Cinema</i> had some great ideas, but ultimately the story frame was just too depressing and yet silly -- absurd -- together.
 The "actual play" was essentially making a character and then realizing I didn't have the heart to actually play a scene.

-15105 Wizarding was one I was very interested in, but it suffered the same issue as The End; it's a game very clearly built to model a specific experience, in this case, the Harry Potter books.
+<i>15105 Wizarding</i> was one I was very interested in, but it had the same issue as <i>The End</i>; it's a game very clearly built to model a specific experience, in this case, the Harry Potter books.
 It's not bad by any means, just too entrenched in that specific universe to interest me.

 Okay, and now the actual plays, such as they are.
+I left out the one for <i>State Cinema</i> since there's not much to it.

 #### 1510 Damned